silhouette99/shinySRT/README.md

 ![](image/content1-1.png)

-The second module "GeneExpr vs GeneExpr" focuses on the relationship between the spatial expression of two genes, thresholds for gene expression can be set using the sliders on the right, and the table right shows the statistics for the co-determination of the genes.
+The second module, 'GeneExpr vs GeneExpr', is dedicated to examining the relationship between the spatial expressions of two genes.
+Expression thresholds for these genes can be adjusted using the sliders on the right, while the adjacent table provides statistical analysis pertaining to the co-determination of the genes.

 ![](image/content2-1.png)

-The third module, "Viol / Box data chart", plots traditional statistical box and violin plots based on the annotation information and gene expression or scoring of the spot, showing the relationship between the annotation information and genes.
+The third module, titled 'Viol / Box Data Chart', is designed to generate convetional statistical box and violin plots.
+These plots are derived from the annotation information, alongside the gene expression or scoring of the spot, thereby illustrating the relationship between the annotation information and the genes.

 ![](image/content3-1.png)